Cash Money Records: 1998–2000 Universal Records deal

-2000–12: Continued success and various signings
+2000–2012: Continued success and various signings

 The label's success continued into the 2000s.
 Between 2001 and 2003, the label sold 7 million albums.
 The song "Still Fly" by the Big Tymers was nominated for two Grammy Awards.
-However, B.G. and Juvenile left the label in 2002, claiming financial mismanagement.
+However, B.G. and Juvenile left the label by 2002, claiming financial mismanagement.
 In April 2003, Juvenile returned to the label for a reported $4 million deal, and in return, he signed over the rights to Juve The Great, an album which sold over a million copies and contained the Billboard Hot 100 No. 1 hit "Slow Motion".
 In 2007, former Hot Boys member Lil Wayne was named president of Cash Money Records and CEO of Young Money Entertainment.
 Later that year, Lil Wayne stepped down as president to focus on his career, especially Tha Carter III.
 In 2008, Lil Wayne re-signed with Cash Money, ensuring that his next few albums will be produced by the label.

 In September 2008, Cash Money released rocker Kevin Rudolf's smash-hit debut single "Let It Rock" featuring label-mate Lil Wayne.
 On October 15, 2008, at the MOBO Awards, British R&B singer Jay Sean announced that he had signed with Cash Money Records.
 In February 2009, the Williams brothers were featured in CNBC's Newbos: The Rise of America's New Black Overclass, a documentary show profiling several black multi-millionaires.
-In early 2009 former Roc-A-Fella Records artist Freeway signed with the label.
+In early 2009, it was announced that former Roc-A-Fella Records artist Freeway signed with the label, although he was never officially signed to the label.
 On August 16, 2009, Bow Wow announced that he signed with Cash Money Records.

 In 2009, they took part in a major label bidding war for Queens native rapper Nicki Minaj.
 Eventually, they won the bidding war and Nicki Minaj was signed to them exclusively for Young Money.
 Cash Money Records popularity grew after signing Minaj and Canadian rapper Drake.
 On August 5, 2010, production group Cool & Dre signed with Cash Money Records.
 The production group announced the news via Twitter.
 They are the first in house producer Cash Money has had since Mannie Fresh.

-On August 19, 2010, Birdman signed DJ Khaled to the label also signing his label We the Best Music Group as a subsidiary of Cash Money.
+On August 19, 2010, Birdman signed DJ Khaled to the label, also signing his label We the Best Music Group as a subsidiary of Cash Money.
 On February 24, 2012, Cash Money Records signed the nu metal band Limp Bizkit.
 Wayne said the same day they were close to signing Ashanti.

 In 2011, Cash Money Records signed a co-publishing venture with the Atria Publishing Group called Cash Money Content.